Depressed teenage boy on park bench. Photograph. Britannica ImageQuest. Encyclopædia Britannica, Inc., 25 May 2016.

 General background information: These contain collections of reference books, including scholarly encyclopedias.

-Articles from periodicals (popular magazines, scholarly journals and newspapers): Although the first two databases are similar and have some overlapping coverage, each one also has unique content.
+Articles from periodicals (popular magazines, scholarly journals and newspapers): Although the first two databases below are similar and have some overlapping coverage, each one also has unique content.
 You may want to try searching both.

 Streaming videos: Many different topics are covered.